goyek/goyek/README.md

 ### Verbose mode

-In verbose mode, the whole output will be streamed.
-If disabled, only logs from failed task are send to the output.
+Verbose mode streams all logs to the output.
+If it is disabled, only logs from failed task are send to the output.

 By default, verbose mode is turned on.
 It can be controlled by registering a boolean parameter and assigning it to the field [`Taskflow.Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.Verbose).